SeanXu1984/avatarpoking/index.md

 - A brand new way to socialize.
 - Also a more natural way to connect people.

-Users are presented to nearby users via avatars and profile pictures.
+### Users are presented to nearby users via avatars and profile pictures
 One user can only connect with another user when they can see each other.
 Online activities and offline activities are integrated in a seamless manner.